-- 1. Consolidated Pleadings and Briefs: When authorized by Co-Lead Counsel, (i) factual and legal research and preparation of consolidated complaints, if any, and related briefing; (ii) comments and suggestions regarding any consolidated complaints; and (iii) other briefing or presentation of argument before the Court regarding common legal issues (such as discovery disputes). - 2.
-Bellwethers: When authorized by Co-Lead Counsel: (i) communication with clients for the purposes of identifying suitable bellwether candidates; (ii) factual and legal research necessary to select the appropriate bellwethers; and (iii) prosecution of the selected bellwether cases. - 3.
-Discovery and Document Review: Only discovery and document review authorized by Co-Lead Counsel and assigned to an attorney or law firm will be considered Common Benefit Work.
-If a firm or attorney elects to review documents that have not been assigned to them by Co-Lead Counsel, that review may not be considered Common Benefit
+- 1. Consolidated Pleadings and Briefs: When authorized by Co-Lead Counsel, (i) factual and legal research and preparation of consolidated complaints, if any, and related briefing; (ii) comments and suggestions regarding any consolidated complaints; and (iii) other briefing or presentation of argument before the Court regarding common legal issues (such as discovery disputes) are compensable. - 2.
+Bellwethers: When authorized by Co-Lead Counsel: (i) communication with clients for the purposes of identifying suitable bellwether candidates; (ii) factual and legal research necessary to select the appropriate bellwethers; and (iii) prosecution of the selected bellwether cases. - authorized by Co-Lead Counsel and assigned to an attorney or law firm will be considered Common Benefit Work.
+If a firm or attorney elects to review documents that have not been assigned to them by Co-Lead Counsel, that review may not be considered Common Benefit Work.

-Work.
 Descriptions associated with document review should contain sufficient detail to allow those reviewing the time entry to generally ascertain what was reviewed.
 For example, indicating the custodian, search query, or number or type of documents reviewed is the kind of description needed.